-Lisa Frantzis has been a Managing Director in the Energy practice since 2002, leading work in advanced energy technologies.
-Prior to Navigant, she consulted at Arthur D. Little for 23 years in energy efficiency and clean energy.
+Lisa Frantzis is a partner in the Energy practice, leading work in advanced energy technologies.
+Prior to Guidehouse, she consulted at Arthur D. Little for 23 years in energy efficiency and clean energy.
 Over her 40 years of consulting experience, she has determined renewable and clean energy integration options for utility companies; identified energy program options for international government agencies; developed business strategies for energy manufacturers; and conducted due diligence for financial firms considering clean energy investments.

 Lisa is also a Senior Managing Director at Advanced Energy Economy (AEE), a national association of business leaders transforming policy to accelerate the growth of advanced energy and make our energy system more secure, clean, and affordable.
 At AEE, she leads the Utility Advisory Committee and CEO Forums that address business model reforms and regulatory changes needed to accelerate the transition to a 21st Century Electricity and Transporation System.
 These initiatives convene utility executives, Public Utility Commissioners, and advanced energy companies to develop a vision for reform that is responsive to the needs of each state and drives towards concrete action.

 Sustainable Energy Plan for Haiti.
 Lisa led a project to develop an electricity assessment and action plan for sustainable energy development in Haiti.
 The work was sponsored by the Inter-American Development Bank.
 The objective was to develop realistic targets and a roadmap for increasing currently-low levels of electricity access and consumption, while reducing heavy dependence on unsustainable fuels (primarily petroleum and biomass).